 By Roy Burner - Minister of the Gospel

-Consumption on the rise is easily detected as many are breathing in vulgarity, profanity, and nudity; along with political disunity, racism, and other areas of consumption.
+Consumption on the rise is easily detected as many are ushering in vulgarity, profanity, and nudity; along with political disunity, racism, and other areas of consumption.
 There is a weakness in the government, and churches, to countermand the brevity of it all.
-(Comment)

-In many once godly nations there were great spiritual revivals; a leaning on the Lord for guidance in troublesome times, being unified rather than divided, and prospering with God's blessings showering upon them.
-But then becoming comfortable; forsaking the house of God, as in the days of the prophet Haggai in which the people needed a reminder to "Consider your Ways" (Haggai 1:5-7)!
+In many once godly nations there were great spiritual revivals; a leaning on the Lord for guidance in troublesome times, being unified rather than divided, and prospering with God's blessings showered upon them.
+But then came a need, as in the days of the prophet Haggai, in which the people were reminded:

 Prospers times often brings neglect towards the God of creation.
 Abraham Lincoln stated: We have been the recipients of the choicest bounties of heaven; we have been preserved these many years in peace and prosperity; we have grown in numbers, wealth, and power as no other nation has ever grown.
 But we have forgotten God!

-Consumption on the rise can be a progressive wasting away, a conspicuous consumption, with continued exposure searing one's conscience as a hot iron.
-Scripture reveals that in the latter days some shall depart from the faith, giving heed to seducing spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).
+Consumption on the rise can be a progressive wasting away, a conspicuous consumption, with continued exposure searing one's conscience.
+Scripture reveals: Now the Spirit (or the Spirit of God) speaks expressly, that in the latter days some shall depart from the faith, giving heed to seducing (or deceiving) spirits, and doctrines of devils; speaking lies in hypocrisy; having their conscience seared with a hot iron (1 Timothy 4:1-2).

-This infers the moral life of such being scarred by sin; walking away from the truths of God's Word, allowing deception to play into focus rather than strict adherence to the Word of God.
-Scripture reveals: Because iniquity shall abound, the love of many shall grow cold.
+This infers the once moral life being scarred by sin; walking away from the truths of God's Word, allowing deception to play into focus rather than strict adherence to the Word of God.
+Scripture reveals: Because iniquity (or lawlessness) shall abound, the love of many shall wax (or grow) cold.
 But he that shall endure to the end, the same shall be saved (Matthew 24:12-13).

-We are living in a permissive society that allows all manner of ungodliness to flourish; even accommodated by laws and rulings to enhance such lifestyles.
-God did not praise the people in Haggai's day; for forsaking His house, while pursuing other paths.
-He instructed the prophet Haggai, to speak His Word, to awaken the people as to the path they were taking (Haggai 1:5).
+We are living in a permissive society that allows all manner of ungodliness to flourish; accommodated by laws and rulings to enhance such lifestyles.
+God did not praise the people in Haggai's day; for their forsaking His house while pursuing other paths.
+He instructed the prophet Haggai, to speak His Word, to awaken the people as to the path they were taking.

 A Sunday school commentary noted: The Pentecostal movement is now being tempted to pursue social status rather than sanctification, financial security rather than sacrifice, prestige rather than the presence of God, and respectability rather than the moving of God's Spirit.

 Those words were uttered because of seeing consumption on the rise!
-A church that once bore the characteristics identified on the Day of Pentecost (Acts 2:1-3); having manifestations of God's Spirit readily displayed in its services, has become tamed by allowing the traits of the world into its midst!
+A church that once bore the characteristics identified on the Day of Pentecost; having manifestations of God's Spirit readily displayed in its services, has become tamed by allowing the traits of the world into its midst!
 Such terms as sanctification (being set apart unto God), righteousness, and holiness, are no longer encouraged.

-Such thinking can arise from many sources: Absorbing immoral movies and television; careless surfing of the Internet; listening to malicious talk; ignoring the Word of God; giving into a materialistic worldview.
+Absorbing immoral movies and television; careless surfing of the Internet; listening to malicious talk; ignoring the Word of God; giving in to a materialistic worldview.
 Will one allow the sanctifying Scriptures and the purifying blood of Christ to cleanse heart and mind or will one persist in sin-filled thinking and experience God's judgment?

 Consumption on the rise is indicated by this statement: If humanity continues to drift morally and socially during the next century, as it did during this present one, we will sink into the abyss of total corruption and despair.